python/psf-salt/docs/packages.rst

-After you're a member of that ``aptly-uploaders`` group, you can upload a ``.deb`` or a ``.dsc`` file by simplying placing it in the ``/srv/aptly/incoming/psf/`` directory.
+After you're a member of that ``aptly-uploaders`` group, you can upload a ``.deb`` or a ``.dsc`` file by simplying placing it in the ``/srv/aptly/incoming/psf-trusty/`` or ``/srv/aptly/incoming/psf-precise/`` directory on the packages.psf.io server depending on if the package is for trusty or precise.
 For example:

 .. code-block:: console

-    $ scp python-wal-e_0.7.2-2_all.deb apt.psf.io:/srv/aptly/incoming/psf/
+    $ scp python-wal-e_0.7.2-2_all.deb packages.psf.io:/srv/aptly/incoming/psf-trusty/

-Every 5 minutes ``apt.psf.io`` will scan this directory for new files, process them and then they will be available at ``apt.psf.io``.
+Every 5 minutes ``packages.psf.io`` will scan this directory for new files, process them and then they will be available in the PSF repository.